iZeaoGamer/ZapFactionsPro/README.md

+# *This plugin is incompatible with PMMP's 3.0 API and therefore cannot run on McPE 1.0.
+Sorry!*
 # ZapFactions Pro ~~~ by EpicDF & Derpific

 ### This is a custom build of FactionsPro, based on the version by @Tethered_.